-Short essay, etc. and oral examination schedule: The examination dates and start times for the various specialized subject groups can be found on pp.16-17.
-Examination venues will be the same as for general selection and selection for overseas student etc. noted in (1).
-Examination content: The examination content for the various specialized subject groups can be found on pp.16-17.
+- O Short essay, etc. and oral examination schedule: The examination dates and start times for the various specialized subject groups can be found on pp. 17-18.
+Examination venues will be the same as for general selection and selection for early graduate students and overseas students, etc., noted in (1). - O Examination content: The examination content for the various specialized subject groups can be found on pp.17-18.